top of page

 As of January 1, 2024, Switzerland applies an 8.1% Value Added Tax (VAT) on most goods, including luxury watches.
 Prices listed on Swiss websites, including Waltana.ch, typically include VAT for domestic customers.

-If you live outside Switzerland and the watch is exported, you’re typically exempt from paying this 8.1% tax.
+However, if you live outside Switzerland and the watch is exported, you are typically exempt from paying the 8.1% tax.

 VAT refund for international buyers